Subtotal | $0.00 |

 “The intention was to really spotlight the myriad and diverse faces of cannabis – the people who love and have a relationship with the plant,” Miller said.
 “We wanted to highlight stories of why and how they’re enjoying cannabis while destigmatizing the plant, by showing that people who use cannabis don’t all look like the stereotypical stoner that’s been portrayed in media and pop culture.”

 Putting together the Faces of Cannabis exhibit was a true community effort.
-Miller said Miss Grass put out a call to the community to participate in the project and received more than 500 responses.
-Fifteen individuals were chosen from those applications, each with a unique story about how the impact cannabis had, and continues to have, on their life.
+Miller said Miss Grass called the community to participate in the project and received more than 500 responses.
+Fifteen individuals were chosen from those applications, each with a unique story about how the impact cannabis had, and continues to have, on their lives.
 Their images and quotes were featured in the interactive, immersive photo gallery, along with quotes and video clips from their interviews.

 Stories featured in the exhibit included everything from older individuals turning to cannabis to build connections with loved ones to mothers addressing postpartum depression (PPD) symptoms with cannabis.
 Participants were far from the lazy slackers, criminals, or dumbfounded, bleary-eyed twenty-somethings seen in so many stoner movies.
 While that may be obvious to some, Miller reminds us that we’re combating close to 90 years of racist stereotypes in the media, kick-started by the 1936 propaganda film Reefer Madness.